 - Social Security Benefits (1099-SSA, RRB-1099).

-- Click the View button in the toolbar at the top to view the Social Security Benefits Worksheet.
 If the taxpayer does not have any taxable social security benefits, the lump-sum election will not change the return and doesn't need to be completed.
-If the taxpayer does have taxable social security benefits, select SSA Lump-Sum Payment Worksheet.

-- Select New and then select the year for which benefits were received during the current year.
+- Select New and then the year for which benefits were received during the current year.
 (This information is on the SSA-1099 in the section headed "Description of Amount in Box 3".)

-- Enter the taxpayer's filing status from the earlier year tax return.
+- Filing Status in Earlier Year - Enter the taxpayer's filing status from the earlier year tax return.

-- Enter the amount from Box 5 of Form SSA-1099 for the earlier year.
+- SSA Payments Received in Earlier Year - Enter the amount from Box 5 of Form SSA-1099 for the earlier year.

-- Enter the portion of SSA benefits received in the current year for the earlier year.
+- Portion of This Years SSA for Earlier Year - Enter the portion of SSA benefits received in the current year for the earlier year.

-- Enter the Adjusted Gross Income for the earlier year.
+- Adjusted Gross Income for Earlier Year - Enter the Adjusted Gross Income for the earlier year.

 - Adoption benefits (Form 8839)